 A note from Seva's Executive Director about COVID-19

-Since the beginning of the global epidemic of HIV/AIDS more than 70 million people have been infected and 35 million have died.
-Today an estimated 34.8 million people in developing countries live with the condition.
-AIDS Eye Initiative reduces blindness and mortality of those affected by HIV/AIDS.
+Since the beginning of the global epidemic of HIV/AIDS more than 70 million people have been infected and 30 million have died.
+Today an estimated 38 million people, largely in developing countries and resource-poor settings, still live with HIV infection.
+The AIDS Eye Initiative reduces blindness and mortality of those affected by HIV/AIDS.

-Seva’s AIDS Eye Initiative, started in 2007, aims to reduce blindness caused by a common infection among HIV/AIDS patients, CMV retinitis.
-The AIDS Eye Initiative partners with institutions involved in HIV/AIDS treatment in Southeast Asia, China, India, and Russia.
+Seva's AIDS Eye Initiative, started in 2007, aims to reduce blindness caused by a common infection among HIV/AIDS patients, CMV retinitis.
+The AIDS Eye Initiative currently partners with institutions involved in HIV/AIDS treatment in Southeast Asia, East and Southern Africa, and Eastern Europe.

 One of the aims of the AIDS Eye Initiative is to develop a model that makes retinal examination by indirect ophthalmoscopy a routine part of care for HIV/AIDS patients.
 This exam reduces mortality and blindness by providing early diagnosis and improved management of CMV retinitis and disseminated tuberculosis.
-Using evidence-based methods, this innovation can be scaled up and widely implemented.
-The initiative’s main activities focus on training HIV/AIDS clinicians and building the evidence base for this solution.
-The training and clinical work has been highly successful, with 11 workshops and training visits in just the past three years to Myanmar, China, Russia, and India.
+Using evidence-based methods, this innovation can potentially be scaled up and widely implemented.
+The initiative's main activities focus on training HIV/AIDS clinicians and building the evidence base for this solution.
+The training and clinical work has been highly successful, with a recent publication reporting a ten-fold increased detection of CMV retinitis using our model of care.
+There have been over 30 training workshops, including work in South Africa, Mozambique, Uganda, India, Thailand, Laos, Cambodia, Myanmar, China, Russian Federation and Ukraine.
+In the week immediately before the Covid lockdown of March 2020, we conducted a training workshop in Northern Myanmar, and we soon intend to return to field work, with a training visit to Ukraine scheduled for August 2021.

 * We won't share your email and you can unsubscribe at any time.